argonne-lcf/ALCF_Hands_on_HPC_Workshop/workflows/globus_compute/README.md

 Globus Compute: Remote execution of applications with Globus
 ===============================================

-This tutorial demonstrates how to run applications on Polaris using [Globus Compute](https://www.globus.org/compute).
+This tutorial demonstrates how to run applications on Polaris using [Globus Compute](https://globus-compute.readthedocs.io/en/3.16.1/index.html).
+These matterials apply to Globus Compute version 3.16.1.
+These materials will be updated to version 4 in 2026.
 Globus Compute (formerly called FuncX) operates on a "fire-and-forget" model in which functions are sent to the Globus service to be deployed on a machine of the user's choice.
-Globus Compute will communicate with a user process operating on a machine's login node callend an [endpoint](https://globus-compute.readthedocs.io/en/latest/endpoints.html).
+Globus Compute will communicate with a user process operating on a machine's login node callend an [endpoint](https://globus-compute.readthedocs.io/en/3.16.1/endpoints/endpoints.html).
 The Globus Compute endpoint will use Parsl locally to communicate with the scheduler and execute work on compute nodes.

 Globus Compute can be used to execute functions remotely as a service and can be integrated with [Globus Flows](https://docs.globus.org/api/flows/) to create workflows that automate the inegration of data transfers and function execution.